 Blind tasting is the ultimate equaliser of the wine world.
 All preconceptions nullified.
 Any prejudice eradicated.
 And as any passionate wine taster will attest, blind tasting in a group is always a rousing occasion brimming with nervous excitement and trepidation.
-I recently hosted a sparkling event where we pit 4 English Sparklers against 4 Champagnes.
+I recently hosted a sparkling event where we pitted four English Sparklers against four Champagnes.
 Read on to find out more and see the results.

-The wines were selected carefully trying to achieve to a fair match-up in terms of cost, blend, dosage and age.
-The English representation came from four award-winning producers with established identities and reputations.
-A selection of vintage offerings from across the different wine producing counties of England.
+The wines were selected carefully trying to achieve a fair match-up in terms of cost, blend, dosage and age.
+The English representation came from four award-winning producers with established identities and reputations – a selection of vintage offerings from across the different wine-producing counties of England.
 The Champagne representation was made up of 2 Grand Marques and 2 Growers.
 All non-vintage offerings with notoriety and a reputation for consistency.
-Each of the 8 bottles cost between £25 and £40 and were sourced from popular UK suppliers.
+Each of the eight bottles cost between £25 and £40 and were sourced from popular UK suppliers.

 Round 1: Blanc de Blancs/White Rich Blend

 Unlike the other rounds there was an apparent stylistic difference between the two wines.
 The Camel Valley was lively with lots of finesse whereas the Gimonnet brought a rich attack and a lot more weight.
-The Camel Valley was all granny smith apples with a sharp mingling of minerality and citrus.
-Gimonnet showed more biscuity maturity, with a spiked finish containing a cabbagy note that put some tasters off.
+The Camel Valley was all Granny Smith apples with a sharp mingling of minerality and citrus.
+Gimonnet showed more biscuity maturity, with a spiked finish containing a cabbagey note that put some tasters off.
 I personally had the Gimonnet scored higher, but the vote went 5-4 in favour of the beautiful Camel Valley handing the first round to England.